 Look, we're gonna level with you, we're quite into curves.
 All curves.
 Yes, even your curves.
 But curvy gardens are especially enticing, because according to the Chinese art of feng shui, rounded curvatures channel the universe's energy to flow around your garden.
 Only this little East End woodland was named the Dalston Curve not because it's curvy, but because it sits on the old Eastern Curve railway line.
 See, you learn something new and vaguely interesting everyday.

 Get involved: Volunteers can drop in every Saturday between 2-5pm, which is really prime time for some gardening.

-Apple trees, bee hives, veggies in the garden, a chalet-style caff hidden in the woods - this spot gives us those warm and fuzzy eco-feels that are all the rage right now.
-So why not pop in before your Ally Pally gig and see what these volunteer gardeners have been doing.
+Apple trees, bee hives, veggies in the garden, a chalet-style cafe hidden in the woods - this spot gives us those warm and fuzzy eco-feels that are all the rage right now.
+So why not pop in before your gig at Ally Pally and see what these volunteer gardeners have been doing.
 Or better yet, taste it, as you can eat what they reap at the Queen's Wood Cafe.
-Bring a good book and your dog - it's time to indulge in some me time.
+Bring a good book and your dog - it's time to indulge in some you time.
 We reckon you've earned it.

 Get involved: Volunteer sessions take place on Mondays and Thursdays from 9am to 1pm.
 Plant sales are also often held on weekends.

 In a bid to counteract the corporate dullness swooping across Kings Cross, this portable 'garden of 1000 hands' - after the 1000 volunteers who helped to build it, though technically that would be 2000 hands - is the perfect example of what organic farming can look like in the heart of the metropolis.
 It plays host to wild flowers, organic veg, beehives, a veggie kitchen, chicken coops, a recycled glass tower and a strange gramophone which beams the sound of the beehive (a beemaphone, surely?)